 Dr Jack McGowan

-Ruth Stacey’s poetry collection Queen, Jewel, Mistress ( a history of the queens of England and Britain in verse) was published by Eyewear 2015.
+Ruth Stacey is the Admissions Tutor for Creative Writing.
+Her poetry collection Queen, Jewel, Mistress ( a history of the queens of England and Britain in verse) was published by Eyewear 2015.
 Alison Weir wrote that, ‘Ruth Stacey’s poems are exceptional.
 They evoke voices long silenced, and the very essence of these past lives and the ages in which they were lived.
 There is so much food for thought here - every line is a joy!’

 Teaching and Learning

 The University places emphasis on enabling students to develop the independent learning capabilities that will equip you for lifelong learning and future employment, as well as academic achievement.
 A mixture of independent study, teaching and academic support through the personal academic tutoring system enables you to reflect on progress and build up a profile of skills, achievements and experiences that will enable you to flourish and be successful.

 You are taught through a combination of in-class seminars and workshops, lectures (delivered by staff and by guest speakers), project work, and e-learning opportunities.
 In-class seminars and workshops provide opportunities for tutor and peer-feedback on writing tasks.
 These sessions are intended to promote group discussion and support project work where appropriate.
 Formal lectures deliver new content intended to engage students with a wide range of different approaches to writing practice.
 There is a distinct focus on balancing content delivered in lectures and creative workshops to ensure that both research and practice are recognized as necessary aspects of the writing process.
 Other learning methods include independent individual research, as well as online content delivery to augment face-to-face learning opportunities, and fieldwork to support your real-life writing practice.

 In addition, meetings with personal academic tutors are scheduled on at least 4 occasions in the first year and three occasions in each of the other years of a course.